When CVs are scattered across folders and systems, RFP responses depend on memory and shortcuts rather than real capability data.

 This was the gap MuchSkills saw again and again.

-As a result, the core idea behind the creation of CV Inventory was simple: instead of reconstructing capability at the point of the RFP, capability should be maintained and recorded as part of normal operations, and the same system should be used to generate CVs when they are needed.
+The core idea behind CV Inventory was simple: instead of reconstructing capability at the point of the RFP, capability should be maintained and recorded as part of normal operations, and the same system should be used to generate CVs when they are needed.

 That is exactly what CV Inventory does.
 Because it is built on MuchSkills' skills and certifications mapping, it already contains the information RFPs depend on.
 Skills are mapped at defined levels, linked to delivered work and certifications, and reviewed over time through everyday flows such as delivery reviews, development conversations, and one-to-ones.
 Availability and utilisation are visible alongside capability, rather than checked separately.

-So when an RFP arrives, responders such as sales teams are not starting from scratch.
+So when an RFP arrives, proposal teams are not starting from scratch.
 They can search for consultants based on the skills and experience the client is asking for, see who is realistically available to deliver the work, and understand the trade-offs involved.
 From that same, current capability data, they can generate client-ready CVs that include not just skills, but also work experience, roles, education, and certifications.

 The important shift is this: CVs are no longer the place where accuracy has to be recreated under pressure.
 They are generated from information that has already been kept up to date as part of how the organisation works.